G3 Zed Binding – Light is Right

 G3 Zed binding reviewLight-is-Right or Fully-Featured

-G3-Zed-BindingThere are enough tech binding options available these days that choosing a binding requires some real homework.
+There are enough tech binding options available these days that choosing a binding requires some real homework.
 Generally, the first step in narrowing down tech binding options is to decide whether you want a fully-featured model or a light-is-right model.
-Typically, fully-featured tech bindings have brakes, heel elasticity, a wide release setting range, multiple heel lift options and weigh north of 1kg (2.2lb) a pair.
-Lightweight, bare-bones tech bindings often offer no brake, a single heel lift setting, a fixed release value and they weigh well under the 1kg/pair mark.
+Typically, fully featured tech bindings have brakes, heel elasticity, a wide release-setting range, multiple heel-lift options, and weigh north of 1kg (2.2lb) per pair.
+Lightweight, bare-bones tech bindings often offer no brake, a single heel-lift setting, a fixed release value, and weigh less than 1kg/pair.
 And then there’s the G3 ZED Binding.
-The ZED has just about all of the features of most fully-featured bindings, yet it weighs a remarkable 750g (1.6lb) a pair.
+The ZED has just about all the features of most fully featured bindings, yet it weighs a remarkable 750g (1.6lb) per pair.
 Sure, you can find lighter tech bindings, but the G3 ZED is more binding for the weight than most of its competitors.

-G3 ZED vs. G3 ION
+G3-Zed-BindingG3 ZED vs. G3 ION

 You can think of the G3 ZED as a refined version of the G3 ION binding.
 The toe pieces share many similarities, but the ZED toe sheds grams through some cosmetic sculpting.
 The heel piece is where you will find the biggest differences and the bulk of the weight savings between the two models.
 The ZED heel features a different internal design.
 It uses a single screw to adjust lateral and forward release, while the ION (and most other tech bindings) use a two-screw system.
 The result is significant weight savings and user simplicity.